LaserLon/Project2/README.md

 # Results
 The final presentation of results can be found in the Power Point file [here](https://github.com/LaserLon/Project2/blob/main/Project2/Project-2-Presentation.pptx).
-The two best models identified through anlysis were Random Forest and Gradient Boosting.
+The two best models identified through analysis were Random Forest and Gradient Boosting.
-The following table summarizes the training and test accuracty scores as well as the difference between them, the R2, mean square, and root mean square values.
+The following table summarizes the training and test accuracy scores as well as the difference between them, the R2, mean square, and root mean square values.

 ![alt text](image.png)

-The second goal of the project was to evaluate users profiles by doing a predicion.
-Profiles for Mike & Lonnie were developed and ran though each model.
+The second goal of the project was to evaluate users profiles by doing a prediction.
+Profiles for Mike & Lonnie were developed and ran through each model.

-The following table summarizes the preductions for both Mike & Lonnie.
+The following table summarizes the predictions for both Mike & Lonnie.

 ![alt text](image-1.png)

-With the exception of Adaboost, all the models made the same predction for each person.
-Both Mike & Lonnie felt that the predtions made were accurate.
+With the exception of Adaboost, all the models made the same prediction for each person.
+Both Mike & Lonnie felt that the predictions made were accurate.

 # File Struction/Links